David L. Schwartz

 Associate Professor of Law and Co-Director of the Center for Empirical Studies of Intellectual Property

 Professor Schwartz teaches patent law, patent litigation and intellectual property strategies classes at IIT Chicago-Kent.
-He joined the Chicago-Kent faculty in 2009 after teaching for three years at The John Marshall Law School in Chicago.
-Professor Schwartz also brings to the law school more than a decade of experience as an intellectual property law practitioner.
+Prior to entering academics in 2006, Professor Schwartz practiced intellectual property law, focusing on patents and patent litigation, for over a decade.
 From 2000 to 2006, he was a partner at two intellectual property boutique firms in Chicago, where his practice included patent, copyright, trademark and trade secrets litigation; patent and trademark prosecution; and intellectual property-related transactions.
 He began his career in 1995 as an associate at Jenner & Block.

-Professor Schwartz's research focuses on empirical studies of patent law and judicial behavior, including of patent claim construction, litigation involving non-practicing entities, and the doctrine of equivalents.
-He has also studied the use of legal scholarship by the judiciary and the use of contingent fee representation in patent litigation.
-His scholarship has appeared in the Michigan Law Review, Cornell Law Review, Northwestern Law Review and William & Mary Law Review.
+Professor Schwartz's research focuses on empirical studies of patent law and judicial behavior, including of the use contingent fee representation in patent litigation; reversal rates in patent claim construction cases; litigation involving non-practicing entities; the effect of the presumption of validity on jurors; and the doctrine of equivalents.
+He has also studied the use of legal scholarship by the judiciary.
+His scholarship has appeared in leading law journals such as the Cornell Law Review, the Harvard Journal of Law & Technology, the Michigan Law Review, and the Northwestern Law Review.

-Professor Schwartz is the program director for the Richard Linn Inn of Court, which focuses on intellectual property law.
+In terms of service to the practicing bar, Professor Schwartz was the program director for the Richard Linn Inn of Court, which focuses on intellectual property law, from 2011 until 2013.
 He also served from 2011 until 2013 on the board of managers for the Intellectual Property Law Association of Chicago.
 Professor Schwartz is registered to practice before the U.S. Patent and Trademark Office.